Epson HX-20: Features

-The later, more popular TRS-80 Model 100 line, designed by Kyocera, owed much to the design of the HX-20.
+The later, more popular TRS-80 Model 100 line from Radio Shack, designed by Kyocera, owed much to the design of the HX-20.

 Reception

-BYTE in September 1983 wrote that the HX-20, available in the United States for about a year, had been unsuccessful because of the lack of software or accessories.
-The review noted that Epson had included the formerly US$160 microcassette drive in the standard US$795 configuration, as well as bundling a simple word processor.
-BYTE praised the printer as "nothing short of amazing", but criticized the lack of an operating system for cassette storage and said that compared to the TRS-80 Model 100's display, "the HX-20 looks primitive".
+In September 1983, the tech magazine BYTE wrote that the HX-20, available in the United States for about a year, had been unsuccessful because of the lack of software or accessories.
+The review also noted that Epson had included the formerly US$160 microcassette drive in the standard US$795 configuration, as well as bundling a simple word processor.
+BYTE praised the printer as "nothing short of amazing" but criticized the lack of an operating system for cassette storage and said that compared to the TRS-80 Model 100's display, "the HX-20 looks primitive".